AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection

 \section{Approach}

-To address the challenges and satisfy the design requirements in \autoref{sec:background:problem-setting}, we design \tool to be a universal multi-agent framework that turns automated proof-of-concept (\poc) generation into a reliable oracle for validating textual bug reports. \autoref{fig:overview} illustrates the overview of \tool.
-We decompose the \poc generation task into three dedicated agents --- \analyzer, \generator, and \checker.
-Starting with bug reports generated by any given bug detection tool, the \analyzer agent first statically examines the report to filter out clearly invalid ones and summarizes the findings.
-Then, the \generator agent attempts to iteratively produce a \poc to trigger the bug.
-The \generator agent passes the generated \poc and execution evidence to the \checker agent.
-Finally, the \checker agent independently re-executes the generated \poc and verifies whether the execution evidence proves the bug's existence.
-As shown in \autoref{fig:overview}, the \generator agent has access to a self-evolving knowledge base (KB) that accumulates reusable knowledge across \poc generation attempts.
-A \knowledgeExtractor agent distills useful knowledge from the \generator's trajectory and a \knowledgeFilter agent validates such knowledge before it is committed to the KB.
+To address the challenges in \autoref{sec:intro} and satisfy the design requirements in \autoref{sec:background:problem-setting}, we design \tool to be a universal multi-agent framework that turns automated proof-of-concept (\poc) generation into a reliable oracle for validating textual bug reports. \autoref{fig:overview} illustrates the overview of \tool.
+We decompose the \poc generation task into three dedicated subagents --- \analyzer, \generator, and \checker.
+Starting with bug reports from any given bug detection tool, the \analyzer subagent first statically examines a report to filter out clearly invalid ones and summarizes the findings.
+Then, the \generator subagent iteratively produces a \poc to trigger the bug and passes it, with execution evidence, to the \checker subagent.
+Finally, the \checker independently re-executes the \poc and verifies whether the evidence proves the bug's existence.
+As shown in \autoref{fig:overview}, the \generator has access to a self-evolving knowledge base (KB) that accumulates reusable knowledge across \poc generation attempts.
+A \knowledgeExtractor subagent distills useful knowledge from the \generator's trajectory and a \knowledgeFilter subagent validates such knowledge before it is committed to the KB.
 Any future \generator can leverage prior experience, avoiding redundant exploration.
-All agents are equipped with a common set of tools, including an editor, search utilities, and bash execution.
+All subagents are equipped with a common set of tools, including an editor, search utilities, and bash execution.